mazoulai/Getting-and-cleaning-data---Course-project/README.md

 # Getting and cleaningdata - Course project
-This tidy daaset has been obtained using data from the Human Activity Recognition Using Smartphones Dataset, Version 1.0 (see more info below.
+This tidy dataset has been obtained using data from the Human Activity Recognition Using Smartphones Dataset, Version 1.0 (see more info below.

 This dataset contains the following files:
 * README.md